Discover the many things to do in Quebec City. Image by S. Greg Panosian from Getty Images Signature via Canva

 Though shorter than full Cirque du Soleil® productions, Les Chemins Invisibles offers mind-blowing acts and true entertainment that will keep you on the edge of your seat.

-2. New France Festival
+9. New France Festival

 Each August, Québec City returns to its roots with the entertaining New France Festival.

-During the 5-day festival, locals and visitors alike don their best 17th- and 18th-century clothing to take part in numerous parades, activities, and events celebrating the region’s colonial French history.
+During the 5-day festival, locals and visitors alike don their best 17th- and 18th-century clothing to take part in numerous parades, activities and events celebrating the region’s colonial French history.

 With thousands of festival-goers dressed in period wear or simply watching the events, it makes for a festive atmosphere.
 Concerts, food booths, artisans, and period re-enactors keep everyone entertained.
 The result is an unforgettable way to experience Québec City.

-1. Old Québec City
+10. Old Québec City

-No matter what time of year you go, chances are, you’ll be drawn to Old Québec.
+No matter what time of year you go, chances are, you’ll be drawn to Old Québec, the historical district, which is the heart of the city.

-This historical district is the heart of the city.
 A UNESCO World Heritage Treasure, Old Québec retains the feel of times gone by.
 Well-preserved 17th and 18th-century buildings line the cobblestone streets, providing an authentic feel of yesteryear.
-Many come to shop among the hundreds of shops and galleries in Old Québec, while others simply people watch.

 One of the most popular walks is along the Dufferin Terrace overlooking the St. Lawrence River alongside the impressive Château Frontenac, which is among the most photographed hotels in the world.